janikvonrotz/github-favorite-list/README.md

 # github-favorite-list
 A collection of my favorite repos on github.

+# ad-block

+* [Anti-Adblock Killer](https://github.com/reek/anti-adblock-killer) - Anti-Adblock Killer helps you keep your Ad-Blocker active, when you visit a website and it asks you to disable.

 # bot

 * [Hubot](https://github.com/github/hubot) - A customizable life embetterment robot.